-Since AB 2384 deemed that 20 dwelling units per acre is the default minimum density necessary to provide affordable housing in Napa County, all land zoned at 20 dwelling units per acre (or greater) is assumed to be available to accommodate outstanding RHNA allocations for very-low and low-income housing development.
-Since Napa Pipe Sites A and B are expected to have 49 acres of land zoned for residential development at a minimum of 20 dwelling units per acre, this land is capable of producing 850, units which exceeds the remaining outstanding RHNA for very low- and low-income households of 260 units.
+Per California Government Code section 65583.2(c)(3) all land zoned at 20 dwelling units per acre (or greater) is assumed to be available to accommodate outstanding RHNA allocations for very-low and low-income housing development.
+Napa Pipe Sites A and B are expected to have 20 acres of land zoned for residential development at a minimum of 20 dwelling units per acre, and to be capable of producing 304 units, which exceeds the remaining outstanding RHNA for very low- and low-income households of 259 units.
+However, since the rezoning of these 20 acres is expected to allow 152 of the units by right consistent with Government Code section 65583.2(c)(3), the County has included additional sites to accommodate the balance of its RHNA allocation for units affordable to low- and very low-income households (i.e. 259 minus 152 equals 107), as well as units available to moderate-income households, and a "buffer" beyond the minimum RHNA requirement.